Welcome to Maldon Yacht Club

 Good luck to everyone competing this season.

-Letter from the Commodore in our anniversary year
+To read the letter from the Commodore in our anniversary year Click Here

 You can expect a warm welcome and a relaxed atmosphere at Maldon Yacht Club.
 Established in 1949 the MYC is a small but thriving sailing club situated at the end of the promenade opposite Byrhtnoth.
 The Clubhouse is a converted barge which provides a galley, bar, changing rooms and a clubroom.